adamcin/httpsig-java/README.md

 RequestContent
 --------------

 The RequestContent class represents the sign-able portion of an HTTP Request.
-This includes the request line (as in "GET /some/page.html?foo=bar HTTP/1.1") and all of the request headers, excluding the "Authorization" header.
+This includes the request target (as in "GET /some/page.html?foo=bar") and all of the request headers, excluding the "Authorization" header.

 It is created using the RequestContent.Builder class: